zeux/niagara/README.md

 # Issues

-During the streams we find various bugs in parts of the Vulkan stack and report them:
+During the streams we find various bugs in parts of the Vulkan stack and report them; bugs marked with ✔️ have been fixed.

-* vkAcquireNextImageKHR crashes in validation layers if vkGetSwapchainImagesKHR hasn't been called \
+* ✔️ vkAcquireNextImageKHR crashes in validation layers if vkGetSwapchainImagesKHR hasn't been called \
 https://github.com/KhronosGroup/Vulkan-ValidationLayers/issues/358

 * vkGetPhysicalDeviceSurfaceFormatsKHR doesn't fill format count correctly \
 https://software.intel.com/en-us/forums/graphics-driver-bug-reporting/topic/797666

-* Fix NonWritable check when vertexPipelineStoresAndAtomics not enabled \
+* ✔️ Fix NonWritable check when vertexPipelineStoresAndAtomics not enabled \
 https://github.com/KhronosGroup/Vulkan-ValidationLayers/issues/73

 * Implicit int8->float cast adds Int8 capability to the shader without asking for GL_KHX_shader_explicit_arithmetic_types \